 The Smichov Synagogue was built in 1863, originally in the neo-Romanesque and Moorish styles, to serve Smichov’s Jewish community.
-Jews had lived in Smichov since the mid-18th century, and fought for many years to have a synagogue of their own.
+Jews had lived in Smichov since the mid-18th century and fought for many years to have a synagogue of their own.
 It was later rebuilt by a functionalist architect, which explains its rather drab exterior.
-After World War II the synagogue was closed and Communists gave the building to the CKD heavy engineering works.
-After the Velvet Revolution in 1989 the synagogue was returned to Prague’s Jewish community.
-The Jewish community recently renovated the synagogue, which is now serving as a depository for the Jewish Museum.
+After World War II, the synagogue was closed, and Communists gave the building to the CKD heavy engineering works.
+After the Velvet Revolution in 1989, the synagogue was returned to Prague’s Jewish community.
+The Jewish community recently renovated the synagogue, serving as a depository for the Jewish Museum.